Indian Residential Rooftop Solar Potential Reaches 32GW with MNRE Subsidy, Says CEEW Study

 To boost the adoption of residential rooftop solar, CEEW suggests the introduction of targeted capital subsidies, especially for systems of size 0-3 kW, and the recognition of rooftop solar systems below 1kW in policies and regulations.
 The study highlights the significant potential of this category in residential rooftop solar.

-In terms of willingness to install rooftop solar systems, residents in Gujarat exhibit the highest interest at 13%, surpassing the national average of 5%.
+In terms of willingness to install rooftop solar systems, residents in exhibit the highest interest at 13%, surpassing the national average of 5%.
 Despite this, concerns about the perceived high cost of rooftop solar systems impact residents' willingness to pay across states.

 The global trend towards increased rooftop solar installations is reflected in the study, aligning with reports that rooftop installations accounted for 49.5% (118GW) of new capacity in 2022. predicts the worldwide rooftop sector to reach 268GW by 2027, exceeding the total solar market size in 2022.